The third installment in my series on virtues is Honor and Humility.

 And that brings us to humility.
 If there’s anything I’ve learned on this journey, it’s humility.
 The word humble is related to various words for earth – we even use the phrase, “down to earth,” to describe people who are humble.
 So, in elemental terms, humility means acting as one who is well grounded.

 Humility is knowing when I don’t know the answer.
 It’s allowing others to help us.

 It’s knowing that the doctor standing there, telling me things about my child’s future that he can’t actually predict, isn’t acting with humilty (or even necessarily with honor), and calling him to the carpet without being rude.

 The pairing of honor and humility is interesting – it’s easy to lose sight of humility when we’re being honored for our actions.
 But balancing the two of them – being humble without being a door mat, and being aware of our standing in the community, and aware of how other people see the things we accomplish for and with our children while maintaining humility, can be an interesting line to walk.

 Humility does not mean thinking less of yourself than of other people, nor does it mean having a low opinion of your own gifts.
-It means freedom from thinking about yourself at all. ~William TempleBecome my Patron on Patreon! https://www.patreon.com/JanetCallahan
+It means freedom from thinking about yourself at all. ~William TempleCheck out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio